Albert Pujols: The Three Hole Dilemma

 This entire post originated from a rare offline debate I had with some fellow Angels fans about the appropriate spot in the lineup for one Jose Albert Pujols (yea dudes given first name is Jose).
 It appears at the moment that Mike Scioscia is going with the traditional approach saying that he feels like Pujols should bat third telling the LA Times:

-“One is to get guys on base in front of him,” Manager Mike Scioscia said.
-“The other is to have depth behind him, guys who will take advantage when they walk him.”
+"There are two ways to protect Pujols, who will bat third.“One is to get guys on base in front of him,” Manager Mike Scioscia said.
+“The other is to have depth behind him, guys who will take advantage when they walk him.”"

 Initially I was on board with Jose hitting third, I mean I like Prime Rib and scratch chorus’ as much as the next guy but after some thought I’m not so sure.
 While Pujols hitting third aligns with the traditional approach it also means that he will get more at bats over the course of the season which is certainly good for business.
 However what’s troublesome is that to date the Angels lack the high OBP guys that would potentially set the table for Pujols and I’m not sure I’m ok with the $240 million dollar man coming up with the bases empty so often.
 A better approach may be to hit Pujols fourth behind a 1-3 of Bourjos, Aybar, and Kendrick.
 This could help to extend the lineup should Kendrys Morales not return to form for some time and also increase the probability that Pujols actually hits with men on base.
 Unfortunately for the Angels a true solidified lineup again hinges on the health of the artist formerly known as Kendry.
 With a healthy and productive Morales the Angels have a lethal 3-4 combo (in any order) that has the potential to rival any in baseball.
 Without the potential impact of Morales’ bat the club is left searching for lineup continuity and the debate will likely wage on.